Ring home security cameras review

 Ring has designed a camera that’s ideal for comprehensive, customisable outdoor surveillance and is suitable for most homeowners.

 The Outdoor Camera Pro Plug-in is the version of Ring’s Stick-up Cam Pro that requires being connected to a power source.
-It features 1080p HDR video recording, dual band wifi, two-way audio options, and a remote-activated 85 decibel (dB) siren.
-It also offers 3D motion detection, colour night vision, a bird’s eye aerial map view, and allows customised video zones of up to nine metres.
+It features 4K video recording, dual band Wi-Fi, 2-way audio options, and a remote-activated 85 dB siren.
+It also offers 3D motion detection, colour night vision, a bird’s eye aerial map view, and allows customised video zones of up to 9 metres.
 For example, the video can be configured to cover the front garden but not the pavement outside the property’s perimeter.

-Ring’s standard features, such as instant notifications, live views, and two-way talk, are free; however, a subscription to Ring Protect provides video storage, photo capture, and sharing options.
+Ring’s standard features, such as instant notifications, live views, and 2-way talk, are free; however, a subscription to Ring Protect provides video storage, photo capture, and sharing options.

 Design

-The Outdoor Camera Pro Plug-in is available in black or white, measures 15.39 cm x 7 cm x 7 cm and, typical of Ring’s home security products, it is well made and super stylish.
+The Outdoor Camera Pro Plug-in is available in black or white, measures 15.39 cm x 7 cm x 7 cm and, typical of Ring’s home security products, it is stylish and blends into most surroundings.

 Video quality